YaoGroup/DIFFICE_jax/paper.md

 # Summary of algorithm features and advantages

-Critical features of `DIFFISH.jax` that go beyond off-the-shelf PINNs, and the necessity of these features to ensure the success of viscosity inference is explained below:
+Critical features of `DIFFISH.jax` that go beyond off-the-shelf PINNs, and the necessity of these features to ensure the success and robustness of viscosity inference is explained below:

 **(1) Data and equation normalization/non-dimensionalization:**
 Proper training of NNs requires both input and output of the NN to be normalized, typically within the range of $[-1, 1]$.
 However, the values of observational data of ice velocity and thickness differ by several order of magnitude in their original units.
 Therefore, both their values (output) and spatial positions (input) need to be normalized before training.
 After normalizing the data, the new governing equations and associated boundary conditions, expressed in terms of the normalized quantities need to be re-derived.
 Each term in the new equation should have a magnitude of $O(1)$.
 The`DIFFISH.jax` package provides the algorithm that can automatically normalize (non-dimensionalize) the observational data and generate the associated normalized SSA equations for different ice shelves.